isomerpages/isomerpages-govtech/media/technews/_posts/2024-04-03-diygowhere-cuts-website-creation-time-by-over-50-percent.md

 Whether you're a caregiver looking to get [subsidies for mobility and assistive devices](https://supportgowhere.life.gov.sg/schemes/SMF/seniors-mobility-enabling-fund){:target="_blank"} for your loved ones with limited mobility, or parents [looking for temporary housing](https://supportgowhere.life.gov.sg/schemes/PPHS/parenthood-provisional-housing-scheme){:target="_blank"} whilst your BTO is being completed, there’s something for you.

-## Helping Singaporeans support heartland merchants
+## Helping Singaporeans support heartland merchants (with CDCVouchersGoWhere)

 For a couple of years now, Singapore introduced the CDC (Community Development Council) vouchers to help heartland merchants survive trying business environments.
 At the same time, the CDC vouchers are also a way to give Singaporeans a way to cope with cost of living pressures.